 Search engines tweak their ranking algorithms constantly, and it can be tough to keep up with it all.
 Moz is a great resource for practical, common sense SEO advice, but don’t hesitate to contact a pro that can help attract more people to your website.

-Done right, content creation will improve your SEO and attract more qualified prospects in your target market to your website.
+Done right, content creation will improve your SEO, increase brand awareness and attract more qualified prospects in your target market to your website.
 You should also spend some time optimizing for local searches.

 Pro tip: It takes much more than simply putting keywords in a page or optimizing meta tags for proper SEO.
 Here are some SEO myths you should be aware of.